akj0712/Vehicle-Management-System/README.md

 - Admin can also make request for service (suppose customer directly reached to service center/office)
 - Admin can approve request for service made by customer and assign to mechanic for repairing and will provide cost according to problem description
 - Admin can see all service cost of request (both approved and pending)
-- Admin can see feedbacks sent by customer/mechanic
 ---
 ### Other Features
 - we can change theme of website day(white) and night(black)